WorkTime – employee monitoring software

 1. Is employee monitoring legal in Argentina?

 Yes.
-Argentinian constitution and labor laws (Argentina Employment Contract Act 20,744) permit the employer to control certain employees’ activities at the workplace to achieve business objectives.
-That said, certain measures need to be taken to ensure that they do not interfere with employees’ dignity and privacy rights:
+The Argentine constitution and labor laws (Argentina Employment Contract Act 20,744) allow employers to control certain employees’ activities at the workplace to achieve business objectives.
+That said, certain precautions must be taken to ensure that they do not infringe on employees’ dignity and privacy rights:

 - Monitoring tools are required to comply with the law.

-- Employers are only required to control the activities of employees authorized by law.
+- Employers are only required to control the legally authorized activities of employees.

-- Employers must have detailed policies on the monitoring and use of company equipment.
+- Employers must have detailed policies in place regarding the monitoring and use of company property.

-- Employers must inform employees of the existence of any systems for monitoring the workplace.
+- Employers must notify employees of the existence of any workplace monitoring systems.

 2.Is it legal to monitor company’s computers?